 The guide summarizes the 2013 HOEPA Rule, but it is not a substitute for the rule.
 Only the rule and its Official Interpretations can provide definitive information regarding its requirements.
 The discussions below provide citations to the sections of the rule on the subject being discussed.
 Keep in mind that the Official Interpretations, which provide detailed explanations of many of the rule's requirements, are found after the text of the rule and its appendices.
 The interpretations are arranged by rule section and paragraph for ease of use.
-The complete rule, as published on January 10, 2013 and the Official Interpretations are available at http://www.consumerfinance.gov/regulations/high-cost-mortgage-and-homeownership-counseling-amendments-to-regulation-z-and-homeownership-counseling-amendments-to-regulation-x/.
-Additionally, as noted, the CFPB issued several rules to amend and clarify provisions in the January 2013 HOEPA Final Rule: the June 2013 ATR/QM Concurrent Final Rule, the October 2013 Final Rule, the October 2013 Interim Final Rule, and the November 2013 Interpretive Rule.
+The complete rule, as published on January 10, 2013 and the Official Interpretations are available at.
+Additionally, as noted, the CFPB issued several rules to amend and clarify provisions in the 2013 HOEPA Rule: the June 2013 ATR/QM Concurrent Final Rule, the October 2013 Final Rule, the October 2013 Interpretive Rule, the April 2015 Interpretive Rule, the September 2015 Final Rule, and the March 2016 Interim Final Rule.

-The focus of this guide is the 2013 HOEPA Rule.
+The focus of this guide is the 2013 HOEPA Rule, as amended and otherwise affected by the June 2013 ATR/QM Concurrent Final Rule, the October 2013 Final Rule, the October 2013 Interim Final Rule, the November 2013 Interpretive Rule, the April 2015 Interpretive Rule, the September 2015 Final Rule, and the March 2016 Interim Final Rule.
 This guide does not discuss other federal or state laws that relate to the origination of high-cost mortgages or to homeownership counseling, or other rulemakings implementing Title XIV of the Dodd-Frank Act that take effect at the same time as the 2013 HOEPA Rule.

-At the end of this guide, there is more information about where to find the rule and a list of additional resources.
+At the end of this guide, there is more information about where to find the rules and a list of additional resources.

-II.
-Who should read this guide?
+1.2 Who should read this guide?

-If your organization originates loans secured by a consumer's primary residence, you may find Part 3 of this guide helpful.
+If your organization originates loans secured by a consumer's principal dwelling, you may find Part 3 of this guide helpful.
 It will help you determine whether the transactions you originate are covered by the high-cost mortgage provisions of the 2013 HOEPA Rule, and if so, what your compliance obligations are.

 If your organization originates federally-related mortgage loans or makes negative-amortization loans to first-time borrowers, you may find Part 5 of this guide helpful.
-Part 5 will help you determine when you need to provide mortgage applicants with a list of homeownership counselors, and whether you need to confirm that a first-time borrower has received pre-loan counseling.
+Part 5 will help you determine when you need to provide mortgage applicants with a list of homeownership counselors, and whether you need to confirm that a borrower has received pre-loan counseling.

-III.
-Who can I contact about this guide or the 2013 HOEPA Rule?
+1.3 Who can I contact about this guide or the 2013 HOEPA Rule?

-If, after reviewing this guide and the regulation(s) and commentary it addresses, you have a question regarding regulatory interpretation, please email CFPB reginquiries@cfpb.gov with your specific question, including reference to the applicable regulation section(s).
+If, after reviewing this guide and the regulation(s) and commentary it addresses, you have a question regarding regulatory interpretation, please email CFPB_reginquiries@cfpb.gov with your specific question, including reference to the applicable regulation section(s).
 If you do not have access to the internet, you may leave this information in a voicemail at 202-435-7700.

-Email comments about the guide to CFPB MortgageRulesImplementation@cfpb.gov.
+Email comments about the guide to CFPB_MortgageRulesImplementation@cfpb.gov.
 Your feedback is crucial to making sure the guide is as helpful as possible.
 The Bureau appreciates hearing your suggestions for improvements and your thoughts on the guide's usefulness and readability.

-The Bu reau is particularly interested in feedback relating to: How useful you found this guide for understanding the rule How useful you found this guide for implementing the rule at your business Suggestions you have for improving the guide, such as additional implementation tips
+The Bureau is particularly interested in feedback relating to:

+How useful you found this guide for understanding the rule

+- How useful you found this guide for implementing the rule at your business - Suggestions you have for improving the guide, such as additional implementation tips